 The Opportunity Charter School

-Opportunity Charter School is unique among charter schools in its commitment to "inclusive" education--teaching both general education students and students with special needs.
-For admissions, the school conducts two separate lotteries, one for the general population, the other for special needs students, who make up about 48 percent of the student population at the school.
+Opportunity Charter School is committed to "inclusive" education--teaching both general education students and students with special needs.
+For admissions, the school conducts two separate lotteries, one for the general population, the other for special needs students, who make up about half of the student population at the school.
 There are 18 kids in classes, all of which have both a teacher and an assistant.
 In addition, on each grade the school has placed a social worker and a speech and language therapist.
 They work with children in their classrooms; no kids are pulled out for special services.
 Most students come from the neighborhood and most enter middle school with weak academic skills, administrators said.

 Admissions: A lottery is held in April.
 Priority is given to District 3 residents.
-(Judy Baum, March 2006' location updated 2012)
+(Judy Baum, March 2006, updated with web reports August 2013)